mja65/Emu68-Imager/docs/amigautilities.md

 ## Roadshow (demo) ##

-We are using the Roadshow TCP/IP stack since it is the only still maintaned TCP/IP stack for Amiga.
+We are using the Roadshow TCP/IP stack since it is the only still maintained TCP/IP stack for Amiga.
 It is a commercial product but we were allowed to distribute the demo version with the tool.
 It is restricted to 15 minutes online time, after which you have to reboot the Amiga.
 Please consider buying the unrestricted version from the author.
 More info in [Programs Used by the Tool](included.html#included-with-the-emu68-imager-tool)

 ## Directory Opus 4